-My wife Violet and I have been married for 52 years and were unable to have children of our own, so the Lord sent us a 3-day-old baby boy 47 years ago, whom we named Jonathan.
+My wife Violet and I have been married for 55 years and were unable to have children of our own, so the Lord sent us a 3-day-old baby boy a few years after we were married.
 We knew his teen-age mother and she asked if we would adopt her baby, as she was unable to raise him herself.
-Jonathan grew up in a Christian community and spent several years living on a YWAM base in Wisconsin.
-He and his wife Shelly live ten minutes away from us in Milton, Wisconsin along with their three children.
-Abygail, the oldest, turned 18 in May and graduated from high school this year.
-Todd (15) loves basketball and baseball.
-Jonathan Jr. (11) loves American football and is a people-person.
+Our son grew up in a Christian community and spent several years living on a YWAM base.
+He and his now live ten minutes away from us along with their three children.

 The most important commitment I have made as a grandparent has been to “be there” for my grandchildren.
 Several years ago, my wife and I made a strategic decision to move closer to our grandchildren.
 We wanted to “share life” and to “be present” instead of just seeing them on special occasions.
 This move enabled me to attend the various sporting events, concerts, and school activities of my grandchildren.